 Guidance on nursing home visitor restrictions:

 On March 12, tThe Department of Public Health issued an emergency order restricting visitor access to nursing homes and rest homes to protect higher-risk populations from COVID-19.
-The full order and the Department’s guidance are linked here:
+Here are the Department’s full order and guidance.

 Guidance on expediting licensing for nurses from another jurisdiction:

 On March 11, tThe Board of Registration in Nursing updated its policies to expedite the processing of reciprocal license applications for nurses that are licensed in another jurisdiction to allow those applications to be processed in one business day.
-The full policy can be found here: https://www.mass.gov/doc/expedited-processing-of-reciprocal-license-applications-in-the-event-of-a-declared-public/download
+The full policy can be found here.

-On March 14 the U.S. House of Representatives passed the Families First Coronavirus Response Act (H.R.
+3-14-20 US House of Representatives passes Families First Coronavirus Response Act.
+The U.S. House of Representatives passed the Families First Coronavirus Response Act (H.R.
 6201) by a 363-40 vote.
 This legislation provides free coronavirus testing, secures paid emergency leave, enhances Unemployment Insurance, strengthens food security initiatives, and increases federal Medicaid funding to states.
 The bill now awaits U.S. Senate action, which is expected the week of March 16.
-A summary of the legislation can be found here: https://appropriations.house.gov/sites/democrats.appropriations.house.gov/files/Families%20First%20summary.pdf
+A summary of the legislation can be found here.

 The Command Structure will enable expert teams to advance key initiatives including: